chainspace/docs/content/90-application-development-patterns.md

 ---
 weight: 90
-title: Dev Patterns
+title: Dev patterns
 ---

-# Dev Patterns
+# Dev patterns

 TODO: it's like a combination of event-sourcing and CQRS styles.